 These local, timely effects interact with more global patterns, as well as the ripples of previous changes in the seasons, creating a constantly shifting ecosystem throughout the year.

-For a chef, timing these events to collect ingredients just as they’re at their peak can be very important.
-This timing is particularly important to Chefs Gilberto Briceño and Saul Umaña, whose expertise is greatly based on seasonal cuisine.
+For a chef, timing these events to collect ingredients just as they’re at their peak can be significant.
+This timing is particularly important to chefs in Town, such as Chef Gilberto Briceño, whose expertise is greatly based on seasonal cuisine.

 The key is cultivating a network of relationships with local suppliers, the fishermen, farmers, foragers, and producers that are constantly involved with their respective environments and can track these seasonal changes to provide products just as they are at their peak.
 These products can range from tuna sourced just as cool water currents reach Guanacaste to plants that only bear fruit for a few days of the year to the first harvest of purple corn to the last cuts of slowly dry-aged beef.